sleez007/os-libs-monorepo/packages/instagram-business/README.md

 ## Getting Instagram API Credentials

 1. Create a Facebook App at [Facebook Developers](https://developers.facebook.com/)
-2. Add Instagram Basic Display and Instagram API products
+2. Add Instagram Basic Display and Instagram API products to your app
+3. Connect your Instagram Business Account to the Facebook App
-3. Configure OAuth redirect URIs
+4. Configure OAuth redirect URIs in your app settings
-4. Get your Client ID and Client Secret
+5. Get your Client ID and Client Secret from the app dashboard
+6. Users authenticate using their Instagram Business account credentials
-5. Follow the OAuth flow to get access tokens
+7. Follow the OAuth flow to exchange authorization codes for access tokens

+**Note:** While you create the app through Facebook Developers (since Instagram is owned by Meta), users will log in with their Instagram Business account credentials during the OAuth flow.

 For detailed setup instructions, visit the [Instagram Basic Display API documentation](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started).